bhatti/formicary/README.md

 # formicary

-The formicary is a distributed "job management system" that allows to execute batch jobs, workflows or CI/CD pipelines based on docker, kubernetes, shell or http executors.
+The formicary is a distributed "job management system" that allows to execute batch jobs, workflows or CI/CD pipelines based on docker, kubernetes, shell, http or messaging executors.

 ## Overview

-The formicary is a distributed "job management system" for executing background jobs that are executed remotely using Docker/Kubernetes/Shell/HTTP and other protocols.
-A job is comprises directed acyclic graph of tasks and job definition is defined in a yaml configuration file.
-The architecture is based on a queen (leader) and ant (follower/worker) pattern where queen node schedules and orchestrates execution of the graph of tasks.
-The task work is distributed among ant workers that match tags specified by the task and executor protocols such as Kubernetes, Docker, Shell, HTTP, etc. The queen server encompasses resource-manager, job-scheduler, job-launcher, job/task supervisors, where job-scheduler finds next job to execute based on resource-manager and hands-off job to job-launcher, which then uses job-supervisor to orchestrate the job.
+The formicary is a distributed "job management system" for executing background jobs that are executed remotely using Docker/Kubernetes/Shell/HTTP/Messaging or other protocols.
+A job comprises directed acyclic graph of tasks, where the task defines a unit of work.
+The formicary architecture is based on the *Leader-Follower* (or master/worker) pattern where queen-leader schedules and orchestrates execution of the graph of tasks.
+The task work is distributed among ant-workers based on tags executor protocols such as Kubernetes, Docker, Shell, HTTP, etc.
-The job-supervisor delegates job-execution to task-supervisor, which sends the request to a remote ant worker and then waits for the response.
-After task completion, the job-supervisor finds the next task to execute based on exit-values of previous task and persists its state.
 The formicary uses an object-store for persisting or staging intermediate or final artifacts from the tasks, which can be used by other tasks as input for their work.
-This allows building stages of tasks using Pipes and Filter pattern, where artifacts and variables can be passed from one task to another so that output of a task can be used as input of another task.
+This allows building stages of tasks using *Pipes and Filter* pattern, where artifacts and variables can be passed from one task to another so that output of a task can be used as input of another task.

 ## Features: